 Method 1: Using Custom Code to Move Data from Aurora to BigQuery

 This method consists of a 5-step process to move data from Amazon Aurora to BigQuery through custom ETL Scripts.
-There are various advantages of using this method but a few limitations as well.
+There are various advantages to using this method, but there are also a few limitations.
+To perform ETL using this method, you must be technically sound and have good programming skills.

 Method 2: Using Hevo Data to Move Data from Aurora to BigQuery